cpbotha/pgcat-docker-compone-demo/README.md

 # Benchmarks

+The Ryzen / x86 numbers can't be right.
+I saw similarly disappointing behaviour on an 8th gen i7 with Ubuntu 22.04.
+Any ideas internet?

 - docker pgcat:latest (1.1.2-dev4) and postgres:16
+  - on macOS, the pgcat docker was am64 emulated
 - pool size 10
 - pgtuned postgres: 4GB RAM, data warehouse, 20 connections, 10 cores